OpenVINO GenAI Video Generation C++ Samples

 ./text2video model_dir promptExample:

-./text2video ltx_video_ov/INT8 "A woman with long brown hair and light skin smiles at another woman with long blonde hair"
+./text2video ltx_video_ov/FP32 "A woman with long brown hair and light skin smiles at another woman with long blonde hair"

-The sample will generate a video file genai_video.avi in the current directory.
+The LoRA text-to-video sample will generate two video files, lora_video.avi and baseline_video.avi, in the current directory.

 Users can modify the source code to experiment with different generation parameters: